plitwinski/automated-tests-presentation/README.md

 # Automated testing in a distributed environment
-This repository contains a presentation about automated testing in a distributed environment and a few practical examples
+This repository contains the presentation about automated testing in a distributed environment and a few practical examples